UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_21.md

 operating on them, since they may not be of the type we expect.

 In this case, we discover that the `calories` column is of dtype `object` which isn’t the `int64` category we expected.
+This can happen sometimes when reading in data - pandas doesn’t always correctly guess what the type of a column should be.

-Since it is not a numerical value, it will not show up in our summary statistics if we do `.describe()`:
+Since `calories` is not a numerical type, it will not show up in our summary statistics if we call `.describe()`:

 ---